-In a rare meeting backstage at Cincinnati’s Music Hall, music legend, Prince asked singer/songwriter, Mark Lorenzo, “Do you believe the cream will rise to the top?...”
+In a rare meeting backstage at Cincinnati’s Music Hall, music legend Prince asked Southbound 75 singer-songwriter, Mark Lorenzo, “Do you believe the cream will rise to the top?...”
 After responding that he did, Prince continued, “...Then you have nothing to worry about.”

-The band's story started when Radio Promotion legend, Bill Scull heard writer Mark Lorenzo’s song, “Little Breakdown” at an ASCAP demo review session.
-Scull, who has worked in the industry for years with Clive Davis, singled him out, signed Mark to his EO label, and sent him out to record his label’s first CD.
+Southbound 75’s story started when Radio Promotion legend, Bill Scull heard writer Mark Lorenzo’s song, “Little Breakdown” at an ASCAP demo review session.
+Scull, who has worked in the industry for years including with Clive Davis, singled him out, signed Mark to his label, and sent him out to record his label’s first CD.

-Scull said, “The thing I learned from Clive is that the song is king…and Lorenzo has those songs.”
+“The thing I learned from Clive Davis is that the song is king…and Mark Lorenzo has those songs,” Scull said.

 Mark’s songs have been used on TV shows, sports programming, DVDs, Cartoons and more such as; “ESPN College Football;” “Shark” (CBS); “90210” (CW); “Threshold” (CBS); “Girlfriends” (CW) and “3lbs” on (CBS).

-The band is endorsed by many sponsors including, Red Monkey Hats and Accessories, Bosphorus Cymbals & American Crew Styling Products.
+The band is endorsed by many sponsors including Gone Country Hats, Red Monkey Accessories, Bosphorus Cymbals & Scorpion Drumsticks.